AkashDocm/AkashDocm/README.md

 <details open>
 <summary><h2>👨‍💻 ABOUT ME</h2></summary>

-<p align="justify" >Data Science student with a solid foundation in software development, data structures, and algorithms.
-Adept at problem-solving and skilled in multiple programming languages and frameworks.</p>
+<p align="justify" >Data Science student with a strong foundation in software development, data structures, and algorithms.
+Demonstrated proficiency in multiple programming languages and frameworks through both academic coursework and personal projects.
+Adept at leveraging technical skills to tackle complex problems and drive innovative solutions.
+Committed to advancing my expertise and contributing effectively to data-driven projects and teams.</p>

 <p align="center">